 About Indian Administrative Service (IAS)

-- Once you are an IAS officer, both the individual states and the Union government can employ you.
+- Once you are an IAS officer, any of the two: states and the Union government can employ you.

-- The officers of the IAS represent the Indian Government at the international level when it comes to bilateral/multilateral conferences and discussions.
+- The IAS officers represent the Indian Government at the international level when it comes to bilateral/ multilateral conferences and discussions.

 - IAS Officials also play a significant role at various levels of administration concerning elections in the country.
 They aid in carrying out an unhindered, unbiased and planned election process for the states and the Election Commission of India.

-- As the leading services under the government of India, the IAS was constituted in the year 1946.
+- As the leading services under the government of India, the IAS was constituted in 1946.

 - Before the enforcement of the IAS, the Indian Imperial Service (1893-1946) was in operation.